Ryan09/megaport-saml-azuread/README.md

 The final step is to configure SAML in the Megaport Portal.

-Return to the Security Settings section, and click "Add SAML Connection".
+Return to the Security Settings section, and click **Add SAML Connection**.

 ![Add SAML Connection](images/add-saml-connection.png)